 - PowerPoint or Google Slides (spell-check!). - 10-15 minutes. - Each team member contributes to the preparation and delivery of the presentation. - Rehearse presentation as a group for content, length, and transitions.
-Final Report Students are to assume the role of a team of digital marketing consultants to Cantine Briziarelli.
+Final Report Students are to assume the role of a team of digital marketing consultants to Scacciadiavoli winery.
 Students have been asked by the management to complete a digital market analysis and to prepare a digital marketing plan to expand their digital presence.
 Students will apply analytical methods and concepts developed in class to provide an original report and set of recommendations.
-Community Engagement Final Presentation During Special Academic Events Week, the class will present a 15-minute summary of the project experience to the Umbra community during the Community Engagement Presentations during the last week of the semester, on Wednesday.
+Community Engagement Final Presentation During Special Academic Events Week, the class will present a 15-minute summary of the project experience to the Umbra community during the Community Engagement Presentations on Wednesday, April 24.
 Students will receive the guidelines and presentation order after the mid-semester break.
 Participation in this event is MANDATORY and an integral part of the community engagement grade.
 Grading Rubric The service learning project is worth a total of 30% of the final course grade, which will be divided into three categories: - 1.
 Marketing Plan (20% of the final course grade) - 2.
 In-class presentation for partner (5% of the final course grade) - 3.
 End of Semester Community Engagement Presentations (5% of the final course grade)